-As the 3rd Line of defence, Group Internal Audit (GIA) performs regular independent reviews on the Bank's activities to evaluate and make recommendations to improve the effectiveness of risk management, governance processes, internal control & compliance framework and information systems, and where possible advise on best practices.
+As the 3rd Line of defence, Group Internal Audit (GIA) performs regular independent reviews on the Bank's activities to evaluate and make recommendations to improve the effectiveness of governance, risk management and control processes.
 The reviews are conducted in accordance with the annual audit plan, which was developed based on the GIA's risk-based audit planning methodology and approved by the Group AC.
-More detailed description on the internal audit function is highlighted in the Group AC Report as set out in the Annual Report 2018.
+More detailed description on the internal audit function is highlighted in the Group AC Report as set out in the Annual Report 2019.